ztlevi/dotty/README.md

 - How can I change zsh theme?
   - There are plenty of themes I used to use inside `shell/zsh/zinit-init-hook.zsh`.
 To customize it and use starship, you can put `export ZSH_THEME="starship"` inside `~/dev/work/dots/env.zsh`.
-- I installed npm packages globally but it not showed up in `$HOME/.local/share/nodenv/shims` path.
-  It could also happens for pyenv and others.
-  - The simplest way is run `envrehash` in shell.
-Under the sceens, it's running commands like `jenv rehash` to generate bin files.
 - I want to use dark theme, what changes should I make?
   - Change LS_COLORS in `~/.config/dotty/config/shell/alacritty/vivid.zsh`.
   - Change the theme_file